A Learning Method with Gap-Aware Generation for Heterogeneous DAG Scheduling: Conclusion

 \section{Conclusion}

-In this paper, we presented WeCAN, an end-to-end reinforcement learning framework for heterogeneous DAG scheduling with task--pool compatibility coefficients under the single-pass inference regime.
+In this paper, we presented WeCAN, an end-to-end reinforcement learning framework for heterogeneous DAG scheduling with task-pool compatibility coefficients under the single-pass inference regime.
 We also developed an order-space analysis that characterizes the restricted reachable set induced by a generation map and formalizes the resulting generation-induced optimality gap.
 The analysis further provides explicit sufficient conditions for gap elimination.
-Guided by this principle, WeCAN combines a size-agnostic weighted cross-attention encoder modeling compatibility-gated task--pool interactions, and a skip-extended generation map using an analytically parameterized decreasing skip rule.
+Guided by this principle, WeCAN combines a size-agnostic weighted cross-attention encoder modeling compatibility-gated task-pool interactions, and a skip-extended generation map using an analytically parameterized decreasing skip rule.
 The generation map improves order reachability while preserving single-pass efficiency without repeated network calls.
-Empirical results on computation graphs and real-world TPC-H DAGs demonstrate that WeCAN improves makespan over baselines with inference time comparable to classical heuristics.
-An interesting direction for future work is to extend the same order-space analysis and single-pass realization principles to more complex scenarios, such as stochastic processing times or communication-aware heterogeneous scheduling.
+Empirical results on TPC-H query settings, RI-W workload, and ML-compiler computation graphs demonstrate that WeCAN improves makespan over baselines with inference time comparable to classical heuristics.
+An interesting direction for future work is to extend the same order-space analysis and single-pass realization principles to more complex scenarios, such as communication- or data-movement-aware scheduling, stochastic processing times, or dynamic workload arrivals.

 { }

 \appendices {\thesection.\arabic{subsection}} {\thesubsection.\arabic{subsubsection}}